amirrh6/requirements.txt/README.md

 If you don't want to switch to modern solutions like poetry, Pipfile (pip-env) and ..., here are some suggested practices for dependency management using requirements.txt file:

-### Suggested methods for updating requirements.txt file:
+### Suggested methods for updating requirements.txt file

 * `pip freeze > requirements.txt`
     * Pros: